Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

-Expanding all integrals, one may see that all the integrands of all terms coincide by Theorem \ref{main-theorem}, leaving only the technicalities in establishing uniformity of the error.
+as the latter is shown to vanish in Proposition 2.9 of \cite{GUEGMC}.
+Expanding both sides of (\ref{GMC-intro-final}), we will see that all the integrands coincide pointwise as $N\to\infty$ by Theorem \ref{main-theorem}, reducing the remaining work to showing that the error term is suitably uniform.
 Details of this are given in Section \ref{GMC section}.